 “We have learned new techniques, had access to data, information and learning tools we would not have had.
 We have also taken on special projects.
-We are in the process of changing our contribution cycles based on the information we’ve gained from this network.” ~ Becky Ceperley, President and CEO of the Greater Kanawha Valley Foundation
+We are in the process of changing our contribution cycles based on the information we’ve gained from this network.” ~ Becky Ceperley, former President and CEO of the Greater Kanawha Valley Foundation

 We have the potential to build a different kind of relationship between philanthropy and the people on the ground.
-When we engage grantee partners in developing our analysis, we create more authentic relationships between the funding world and people living and working in the region.” - Sandra Mikush, Mary Reynolds Babcock Foundation
+When we engage grantee partners in developing our analysis, we create more authentic relationships between the funding world and people living and working in the region.” - Sandra Mikush, retired, Mary Reynolds Babcock Foundation